 How To Find Your Relevant App Store Keywords

 Like most tasks in marketing, you always start with research.
 This step is crucial and should never be skipped.
 We need to find out what your users are searching for!
 Begin by looking at current trending searches and see if any of them relate to your app.
 Next start typing in a related topic into the app store and it gives you suggestions.
-Search suggestions work very much like Google Search – presenting autocomplete suggestions while you type.
+Search results suggestions work very much like Google Search – presenting autocomplete suggestions while you type.
 A great tool to use!

 Top Tip: Try collating a list with relevant high ranking keywords.
 By having them in one place you can then decide which keyword / keywords are relevant for each element of the ASO process.

 Now you have relevant keywords but how many users are actually searching for them?
-Enter Keyword Tool!
+Enter Keyword Tool.
 Here you can view how the volume of searches and the difficulty to rank for any keyword.
 This Keyword Tool can help you find keywords that users are typing into the app store search box, giving you a key indication whether it is worth using or not.
-Keyword Tool also suggests keywords, so you can increase the total number that positions your app higher!
+The Keyword Tool also suggests keywords, so you can increase the total number that positions your app higher!
 Success!